-The fourth item, organ meats, includes liver, kidneys, sweet breads, and heart.
-Misinformation helped damage their reputation.
-How many of us today include kidneys or ‘sweet breads’ in our menu?
+The fourth item, organ meats, includes livers, kidneys, sweet breads, and hearts.
+As a result, how many of us today include kidneys or ‘sweet breads’ in our menu?

-Once removed from the dinner table, children are not exposed to such foods, and are reluctant to try them later.
+Once removed from the dinner table, children are not exposed to such foods, so they are reluctant to try them later.

 Trans fat is introduced through hydrogenation.
 Vegetable oils are partially hydrogenated to increase melting point, yielding a solid product.
 Do you recalling reading food labels that include the words partially hydrogenated vegetable oil(s)?

 But what about the problem of cholesterol?
 Eaten in moderation, the bodies of healthy people handle it.
 The problem is, our bodies manufacture their own cholesterol.
 The bodies of some may are more at risk if their diets include significant levels of cholesterol.
 Is this cause for all to abandon the use of lard?